 2- Lifelong learning

 There is no better time in our history for lifelong learning and, if you want to develop a millionaire mindset, you will take advantage of it.
-Those who are always learning are always growing, and that includes your wallet!
+Those who are always learning are always growing, and that includes the wallet!

 Investments, mutual funds, bonds, Roth IRA, 401K, stocks, CDs, property tax breaks… there’s always something more to learn.
 This is a great “problem” to have because it means your money is growing and you have to figure out where it can go to grow even faster.

 Personal finance books are also a great way to invest in yourself by learning more.
 One of my all time favorites is The Millionaire Next Door, which completely changed my mindset about who millionaires are and how they think.

 3- Spend wisely, save daily